redxing/chromium/README.md

   --port                           the port that debugger listen to
 ```
 # Apricot is a free and fast web proxy running chromium.
-# Free to try WhatsProxy.py with running Apricot on your chromium
+Free to try WhatsProxy.py with running Apricot on your chromium<br>

 Worldwide locations, Access websites blocked in your country, hide your location and encrypt your connection.
 Completely free!
 <hr>